-1. Ashby (3 010 W Cary St. Richmond, VA)
+1. Ashby (3010 W Cary St. Richmond, VA)

 As worker Jillian expressed, it is important to save and donate clothes instead of simply throwing them out.
 Ashby is a beautiful store with an open and airy aura, two separate rooms with both men and women’s clothing, and a kind staff.
 This would certainly be a positive option if you are looking for local places to thrift

 2. Clementine (3118 W Cary St. Richmond, VA)

 Clementine has a sale rack as well where most items are around $20 and accessories that are typically priced at $15.00.
 Only located a few yards away from Ashby, this store has an organized, safe, and clean feel with sets of modern shoes lining the walls.
 If you are looking for a consignment store, Clementine is for you!

-4. Fan Tastic Thrift (1914 W Main St., Richmond, VA)
+3. Fan Tastic Thrift (1914 W Main St., Richmond, VA)

 The store has been open for decades with the goal of profit and recycling.
 Fan Tastic Thrift is a great stop to browse for an outfit while enjoying Richmond’s many restaurants and business or going around doing errands.

 You can see the items they are selling at the link https://www.impulselive.com/in-store and if you aren’t sure if a certain piece would fit in your home, they have a 24 hour “Try Before You Buy” special, ensuring that you and your piece would be a perfect match!
 Averaging at about $400, Impulse Consignment will surely help with anyone who is looking for new furniture or artwork.

-6. Diversity Thrift (1407 Sherwood Ave., Richmond, VA)
+5. Diversity Thrift (1407 Sherwood Ave., Richmond, VA)